celsiusnarhwal/pekora/docs/calculate.md

 ## Permission Values

-A permission value is any value that represents a Discord permissions.
+A permission value is any value that represents a Discord permission.
 Permision values can be **Discord permission flags**, **integers**, or **Pekora permission groups**.

 ### Discord permission flags

-A Discord permission flag is a `snake_case` string that represdents a single permission. `read_messages` and `send_messages`, as you've surely realized by now, are examples of Discord permission flags.
+A Discord permission flag is a `snake_case` string that represents a single permission. `read_messages` and `send_messages`, as you've surely realized by now, are examples of Discord permission flags.
 Other flags include `add_reactions`, `attach_files`, and `manage_messages`.
 If you're acquainted with Discord's permissions system (as any Pekora user should be!), the names of these flags should be ringing bells.